gjhuizing/wasserstein-eigenvectors/README.md

-# wasserstein-eigenvectors
-Numerical experiments for Wasserstein Eigenvectors
+Numerical experiments on Wasserstein Eigenvectors